SummerSlam (2006): Storylines

 The main feud heading into SummerSlam on Raw was between WWE Champion Edge and John Cena.
 Edge won the title on the July 3 episode of Raw, defeating then-champion Rob Van Dam and Cena in a triple threat match.
 The following week on Raw, after defeating Shelton Benjamin, Cena attacked Edge, who was providing commentary for the match.
 Edge, however, fought off Cena and executed an Edgecution followed by a spear.
 Later that night, as part of the storyline, Cena attacked Edge and Lita, Edge's girlfriend, at their hotel.
 On the July 15 edition of Saturday Night's Main Event XXXIII, Cena faced off against Edge for the WWE Championship.
 Cena won the match by disqualification after Lita interfered and slapped the referee.
 Since a championship cannot change hands via countout or disqualification, Edge retained the title.
 After the match, Cena attacked Edge and performed an FU through a broadcast table.
-Three weeks later, on the July 31 edition of Raw, a match between Edge and Cena for the WWE Championship was booked for SummerSlam, with the stipulation that if Edge got himself counted out or intentionally disqualified, he would lose the WWE Championship.
+Three weeks later, on the July 31 episode of Raw, a match between Edge and Cena for the WWE Championship was booked for SummerSlam, with the stipulation that if Edge got himself counted out or intentionally disqualified, he would lose the WWE Championship.
 On August 14, Edge went to Cena's father's house in West Newbury, Massachusetts, and slapped him.

 There's a line between business and personal.
 You don't cross that line, and what Edge did to my family was way, way over the line.
 For a sliver, for a millisecond, I respected Edge for being a very smart WWE Champion because not everybody kicks down the door of the saloon and wants to challenge everybody to a gunfight.
 I respect somebody who picks their spots, but after what happened this week...f*** him.